intel-lab-lkp/linux/Documentation/devicetree/usage-model.rst

 or create new ones by defining new nodes and properties.
 Be wary, however, of creating a new binding without first doing some homework about what already exists.
-There are currently two different, incompatible, bindings for i2c busses that came about because the new binding was created without first investigating how i2c devices were already being enumerated in existing systems.
+There are currently two different, incompatible, bindings for i2c buses that came about because the new binding was created without first investigating how i2c devices were already being enumerated in existing systems.